Patronicity Resources Logo

 New Haven, Connecticut; $12,000 Crowdfunded; $8,000 Matched; 124 Patrons

 In 2016, the Bradley Street Bike Co-op (BSBC) was founded with the goal to provide more equitable, accessible, and sustainable transportation in New Haven, CT.
-Connecticut Community Bicycle Workshop (CCBW), operated out of the Co-Op, is a donation based bicycle program that recognizes the importance of accessible transportation in disadvantaged communities.
-The Workshop has been able to maintain its donation program through the support of volunteers and the BSBC.
+Connecticut Community Bicycle Workshop (CCBW), operated out of the Co-Op, is a donation-based bicycle program that recognizes the importance of accessible transportation in disadvantaged communities.
+The Workshop has maintained its donation program through the support of volunteers and the BSBC.

-COVID-19 put new financial strains on the organization which resulted in the need to supplement community support with additional funding.
+COVID-19 put new financial strains on the organization resulting in the need to supplement community support with additional funding.
 In the midst of the COVID-19 pandemic, having access to safe, reliable, and affordable transportation became more important than ever.

-The organization’s crowdfunding campaign aimed to recycle and donate 100 bicycles to people in New Haven in need of safe and affordable transportation.
+The organization’s crowdfunding campaign aimed to recycle and donate 100 bicycles to people in New Haven who needed safe and affordable transportation.
 By reaching their goal, the project received a matching grant from the Community Match Fund crowdgranting program, a partnership with Sustainable CT.